libyui/libyui/libyui-rest-api/README.md

   - Easy integration with any testing framework
 - Optional remote access (by default accessible only from the same machine)
 - Optional client authentication (HTTP Basic Auth)
-  - :warning: But without any encryption it is still sent in a clear text!
+  - :warning: But without any encryption it is still sent in clear text!
 - IPv6 support (quite interesting for testing virtual machines, the IPv6 link-local address is based on the MAC address, you can easily get the IPv6 address for your testing machine)